Observational daily and regional photovoltaic solar energy production for the Netherlands: Abstract

 \section{Abstract}

-This paper presents a new method for deriving the energy yield generated by photovoltaic solar energy systems in the Netherlands, on a daily and regional basis, in 2016 and 2017.
-We identify two new data sources to construct our methodology: pvoutput, an online portal with real--time solar energy yield information, and high resolution irradiance data, from the Royal Netherlands Meteorological Institute.
-Combining these sources, allows us to link irradiance and energy on a daily basis.
-We apply this information to our PV systems database, allowing us to derive daily and annual solar energy yields.
+This paper presents a classical estimation problem for calculating the energy generated by photovoltaic solar energy systems in the Netherlands, on a daily, annual and regional basis.
+We identify two data sources to construct our methodology: pvoutput, an online portal with solar energy yield measurements, and modelled irradiance data, from the Royal Netherlands Meteorological Institute.
+Combining these, we obtain probability functions of observing energy yields, given the irradiance, which we then apply to our PV systems database, allowing us to calculate daily and annual solar energy yields.
 We examine the variation in our daily and annual estimates as a result of taking different subsets of pvoutput systems with certain specifications such as orientation, tilt and inverter to PV capacity ratio.
-We obtain specific annual energy yields of 877--946 $kWh/kWp$ and 838--899 $kWh/kWp$ for 2016 and 2017 respectively, implying that the current method used at Statistics Netherlands underestimated and overestimated the 2016 and 2017 annual yields respectively.
-Finally, we translate our national estimates into municipality solar energy yields.
-This research demonstrates that an irradiance based measure of solar energy generation is necessary to produce more accurate energy yields on both a national and regional level.
+Hence we obtain specific annual energy yields in the range of 877--946 $kWh/kWp$ and 838--899 $kWh/kWp$ for 2016 and 2017 respectively.
+The current method used at Statistics Netherlands assumes this to be 875 $kWh/kWp$, meaning the yields were underestimated and overestimated for 2016 and 2017 respectively.
+Finally, we translate our national estimates into solar energy yields per municipality.
+This research demonstrates that an irradiance based measure of solar energy generation is necessary to obtain more accurate energy yields on both a national and regional level.